getfit-us/Orpheus-FastAPI/README.md

 Configure in docker compose, if using docker.
 Not using docker; create a `.env` file:

-- `ORPHEUS_API_URL`: URL of the LLM inference API (default in Docker: http://llama-cpp-server:5006/v1/completions)
+- `ORPHEUS_API_URL`: URL of the LLM inference API (default in Docker: http://llama-cpp-server:5006/v1/completions, for VLLM: http://vllm-server:8000/v1/completions)
+- `USE_VLLM`: Set to `true` to enable VLLM-specific optimizations (payload and parameter compatibility)
 - `ORPHEUS_API_TIMEOUT`: Timeout in seconds for API requests (default: 120)
 - `ORPHEUS_MAX_TOKENS`: Maximum tokens to generate (default: 8192)
 - `ORPHEUS_TEMPERATURE`: Temperature for generation (default: 0.6)